yezhuoyang/MIT2024QHackthon/README.md

 # MIT2024QHackthon
-Solution for 2024 MIT Hackathon.
+This is the solution for 2024 MIT Hackathon.

-We choose the problem provided by Quandela.
+We choose the remote problem provided by Quandela.
 The original Link is here
 [Quandela_2024 problem](https://github.com/iQuHACK/2024_Quandela_Remote)